Shaw Junior High School

-Shaw Junior High School, now known as Asbury Dwellings, is an historic structure located in the Shaw neighborhood of Washington, D.C.
+Shaw Junior High School, now known as Asbury Dwellings, is a historic structure located in the Shaw neighborhood of Washington, D.C.
 It has been listed on the District of Columbia Inventory of Historic Sites and on the National Register of Historic Places since 2008.

 History

 The school was named after Robert Gould Shaw, who led the 54th Massachusetts Infantry Regiment, one of the first official African American units during the American Civil War.

 From 1902 until 1928 the building housed the William McKinley Manual Training School.
 It was a school for white students and opened the same time as Armstrong Manual Training School for African Americans.
 They were part of an educational trend that began in the late 19th century of developing schools that taught industrial education along with the more traditional academic curriculum that prepared students for college.
 When McKinley moved to a larger campus in 1928 the building became Robert Gould Shaw Junior High School, which had previously opened for black students on M Street in 1921.
 The new Shaw was also a blacks-only school until segregation ended, but it remained primarily African-American.
 The school became overcrowded and poorly maintained.
 As it started to deteriorate the building was referred to as “Shameful Shaw.”
 It was illustrative of the city's neglect of African Americans.
 In 1977, Shaw was moved to a new school at 9th Street and Rhode Island Avenue NW.
 In 2008, Shaw again moved, this time to the Garnet-Patterson school building at 10th and V Streets NW, where it became known as Shaw Middle School at Garnet-Patterson.
 In 2013, Shaw at Garnet-Patterson closed due to low enrollment following the murder of its principal, Brian Betts.

 Shaw had a prolific music program with its band marching in the Macy's parade, the Rose Bowl and the Gimbel's parade in Philadelphia, PA.
 The band was directed by Mr. Lloyd Hoover.
 The old Shaw Junior High building now houses apartments.